smerrillunc/action-aware-llms/README.md

-# Action-Aware LLMs for Realistic Simulation of Local Government Meetings
+# Point of Order: Action-Aware LLM Persona Modeling for Realistic Civic Simulation

 This repository accompanies the paper:
-**_“Action-Aware LLMs for Realistic Simulation of Local Government Meetings”_**, which introduces a multimodal framework for transforming real-world meeting videos into **speaker-linked, metadata-enriched transcripts**.
+**_“Point of Order: Action-Aware LLM Persona Modeling for Realistic Civic Simulation”_**, which introduces a multimodal framework for transforming real-world meeting videos into **speaker-linked, metadata-enriched transcripts**.
 This enables the fine-tuning of **language models** and the creation of hyper-realistic deliberative interactions.

 ---